How to take on live event and music festival courier jobs

 Tools and technology

 Technology makes life easier for independent couriers.
-Invest in tools like route-planning apps to save time and fuel.
+Invest in tools like route-planning apps to save time and monitor fuel prices.
 Platforms like the Courier Exchange can help you find courier jobs and manage your workload more efficiently.

 You’ll also need software to handle invoices and record-keeping.
 Tools like Xero and Quickbooks keep your business organised and make it easier to track your income and expenses.